amogh7joshi/media-vision/README.md

 make build
 ```

-The provided Makefile will configure the models directory as well as the `mediavision.weights` module
+The provided Makefile will configure the `models` directory as well as the `mediavision.weights` module
-for easy usage.
+for easy usage, in addition to installing all system requirements.

 ## Core Features